mpv-player/mpv/DOCS/man/options.rst

     display.
 Valid values are:

     clip
         Hard-clip any out-of-range values.
+Use this when you care about perfect color accuracy for in-range values at the cost of completely distorting out-of-range values.
+Not generally recommended.
+    mobius
+        Generalization of Reinhard to a Möbius transform with linear section.
+        Smoothly maps out-of-range values while retaining contrast and colors for in-range material as much as possible.
+Use this when you care about color accuracy more than detail preservation.
+This is somewhere in between ``clip`` and ``reinhard``, depending on the value of ``--tone-mapping-param``. (default)
     reinhard
         Reinhard tone mapping algorithm.
 Very simple continuous curve.
-        Preserves dynamic range and peak but uses nonlinear contrast. hable
+        Preserves overall image brightness but uses nonlinear contrast, which results in flattening of details and degradation in color accuracy. hable
-        Similar to ``reinhard`` but preserves dark contrast better (slightly sigmoidal).
-Developed by John Hable for use in video games. (default) gamma
+        Similar to ``reinhard`` but preserves both dark and bright details better (slightly sigmoidal), at the cost of slightly darkening everything.
+Developed by John Hable for use in video games.
+Use this when you care about detail preservation more than color/brightness accuracy.
+This is roughly equivalent to
+        ``--hdr-tone-mapping=reinhard --tone-mapping-param=0.24``.
+    gamma
         Fits a logarithmic transfer between the tone curves. linear